MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 	**Note:** If **M365 pilot project** doesn't appear in the list of groups, then enter **M365** in the **Groups** field.
 A search results box should appear that displays the **M365 pilot project** group.
 Select **M365 pilot project**.

 20. Select the **Show the user's display name** check box.
 This is the setting that Holly wants to customize for the M365 pilot project team members.
-This option displays the users name next to their initials in each window heading.
+This option displays the signed-in user's name next to their initials in each window heading.

 21. Select the **Logos** tab and take some time to review its options.
 Do the same for the **Colors** tab.
 Note the various theme and branding options that are available for you to update. <br/>